Dr Samantha Pomroy

 Sport & Exercise Medicine Physician

-- I am an enthusiastic and committed Sports and Exercise Medicine Doctor who has a passion for improving patients health outcomes and aiming to support and foster their sports and exercise goals.
+- I am an enthusiastic and committed Sports and Exercise Medicine Physician who has a passion for improving patients health outcomes and aiming to support and foster their sports and exercise goals.

 - I enjoy working within a team to problem solve and deliver health outcomes in a timely manner.

 - I have a strong interest in Rugby, Athletics, Cricket and Rowing and understand the demands unique to these athletes.

 - I have a keen interest in adolescent medicine and enjoy being part of the development of junior athletes at all levels.